Last Updated on 03/31/26 by Rose Palmer

 Other cruising stories you may like:

-How I spent my day in Cartagena, Columbia: One Day in Cartagena, Columbia – A Colorful Independent Cruise Excursion
+How I spent my day in Cartagena, Colombia: One Day in Cartagena, Colombia – A Colorful Independent Cruise Excursion

 Taking a luxury barge cruise in France: My France Canal Cruise: Quiet Luxury in the French Countryside